 Children are quite inquisitive by nature.
 Even toddlers have many questions pertaining to the body.
 Parents should consider each question about the body as an opportunity to give them information about the changes in the body that they will experience.
-However parents need not wait for the child to ask the question about puberty or menstruation.
+However, parents need not to wait for the child to ask the question about puberty or menstruation.
 Ideally, by the time they’re close to puberty, both girls and boys should have full knowledge of the changes that will take place in their bodies.

 Why should parents talk about puberty

 Children ask questions to parents as they want to learn about most things from their parents.
-But they will also hear their friends discuss about these changes.
+But they will also hear their friends discuss these changes.
 That is the reason; parents should provide kids with relevant and accurate information and be able to sort out any misinformation.
 Children could be often scared or confused about puberty and menstruation and if they have incorrect information then that’s what they’ll believe.

-Changes in body:
+Changes in the body:

 Each girl grows at her own pace but nowadays some girls do start puberty at the age of 8.
 Breast development is the beginning of puberty in girls.
 Almost a year, after breast development begins, girls enter into a phase of rapid growth.
-They will experience changes in body by growing tall and body will start taking a shape.
-The first period arrives about 2 and a half year after breast development.
+They will experience changes in the body by growing tall and body will start taking a shape.
+The first period arrives at about 2 and a half year after breast development.
 Once you start observing these changes in your daughter, you can talk to her about how she is growing up maybe while you are shopping for new clothes for her.
 Talk about how she will now grow taller very fast and that she will feel changes in her while trying out new clothes.

 Ways to introduce Puberty:

 Mothers can explain that monthly periods are a natural change in a woman’s body and a wonderful one as without them, women couldn’t become mothers.
-Few months back my friend took her daughter to watch the play “Growing Up” which was a novel manner to introduce puberty and menstruation to a child.
+A few months back my friend took her daughter to watch the play “Growing Up” which was a novel manner to introduce puberty and menstruation to a child.
 You can alternatively also search for stories which talk about puberty or can make your own stories too.

 Teaching children about puberty and menstruation should be an open, honest and continuous discussion.
 Most importantly, a parent must let children feel comfortable while discussing puberty.